 |14.||Sony A7R||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |15.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the A7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX10 does not feature such a mic input.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.